brunopaiva15/SACMC/README.md

 # SACMC

-SACMC is an open-source Semi-Annual Channel to Monthly Channel switcher for Office 365.
+SACMC is an Open source Semi-Annual Channel to Monthly Channel switcher for Office 365.

 ## ✉ Import the project